dixon13/MissionTemplate/README.md

 ##Features
 Ace3 modules and Settings
 Task Force module and Settings

-Named and grouped player units for everyone in the 71stSOG (need to be set to Playable)

-3 Headless Clients Gamelogics (need to be set to Playable)
+Named and grouped player units for everyone in the 71stSOG (need to be set to Playable) 3 Headless Clients Gamelogics (need to be set to Playable) R3F

-R3F

 SQF to pass AI to headless clients

-##Headless Clients
-Headless Client GameLogic need to set to Playable.

-##Payable Units
-All player units need to be set to Playable